suffolklibraries/lgc/content/collections/events/sing-a-long-30-05.md

     content:
       -
         type: text
-        text: 'An accessible film screening designed for those living with dementia and their families.'
+        text: 'We have a fun sing-a-long every Thursday between 12.30pm and 2.00pm.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Join us for this hilarious classic Disney favourite - a guaranteed afternoon of laughs!'
-  -
+        text: 'It’s a free, fun activity for people living with dementia and their families, with free tea and biscuits. ' -
     type: paragraph
     content:
       -
         type: text
-        text: 'Doors open 1.30pm for social time and the film starts at 2.30pm.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "This is\_ part of our accessible film series \"Sunday Classics\" and includes free refreshments and a Sing-a-long after the film."
-  -
+        text: 'No musical experience or talent required, just come along and join in! ' -
     type: heading
     attrs: